lemcu/LemcUSB/README.md

 Hardware requirements
 =====================

-This software was up to now only tested on EFM32ZG110F32.
+We have tested this on EFM32ZG110F32 (See [EFM32ZG110 Quick Start Board v1.1](https://github.com/lemcu/EFM32ZG110-quick-start-board)).

 It should work on any other EFM32ZG, too.

 Currently PA0 needs to connect to PC0 via a 1K5 resistor PC0 to D-